lukas-krecan/JsonUnit/README.md

                      "{\"test\":[{\"key\":3},{\"key\":2, \"extraField\":2},{\"key\":1}]}",
                      when(IGNORING_ARRAY_ORDER, IGNORING_EXTRA_FIELDS));

-In Hamcrest assertion you can set the global option like this
+In Hamcrest assertion you can set the option like this

     assertThat("{\"test\":{\"a\":1, \"b\":2, \"c\":3}}",
                jsonEquals("{\"test\":{\"b\":2}}").when(IGNORING_EXTRA_FIELDS));